wumm-project/wumm-project.github.io/TRIZ-Club-Minsk.md

 How TRIZ is penetrating into new areas.
 Examples of problems solved by TRIZ.

-3.️ Andrei Kurian - TRIZ application in the innovation process
+3.️ Andrei Kuryan - TRIZ application in the innovation process

 Experience of TRIZ application for solving innovation problems in EPAM projects